enze-chen/enze-chen.github.io/index.markdown

 All of the course information is located on [Canvas](https://canvas.stanford.edu/courses/183661){:target="_blank"}.

 In Spring 2024, I will likely be teaching [MATSCI 156](https://explorecourses.stanford.edu/search?q=matsci156){:target="_blank"}, an undergraduate elective course on energy materials.
-I am actively redesigning this course to build on [Prof. Bruce Clemens](https://mse.stanford.edu/professor-bruce-m-clemens){:target="_blank"}' legacy and equip our students with modern tools to create sustainable materials solutions.
+I am actively redesigning this course to build on [Prof. Bruce Clemens](https://mse.stanford.edu/professor-bruce-m-clemens){:target="_blank"}' legacy and to equip our students with modern tools to create sustainable materials solutions.

 ---------------------------------